 The Rise of Force Majeure Chargebacks

-One thing that many merchants are learning about for the first time, especially in the travel industry, is the concept of force majeure chargebacks.
-You’re not likely to find this term in any reason codes or card network regulations, but that doesn’t mean you won’t soon encounter it.
+One thing that many merchants learned about for the first time last year, especially in the travel industry, is the concept of force majeure chargebacks.
+You’re not likely to find this term in any reason codes or card network regulations, but that doesn’t mean you won’t encounter it.
 What do merchants need to know about force majeure chargebacks?

-If you’ve had to spend any time dealing with contract law, you may already be familiar with force majeure.
-It’s a French term that translates to “superior strength,” and it refers to external events or circumstances beyond the control of the parties bound under a contract.
-A force majeure clause releases both parties from their obligations under the contract when some powerful, unforeseen occurrence—such as a natural disaster, social unrest, or pandemic—prevents the terms of the contract from being fulfilled.
+If you’ve had to spend any time dealing with contract law, you may already be familiar with the term force majeure.
+It’s a French phrase that translates to “superior strength,” and it refers to external events or circumstances beyond the control of the parties bound under a contract.
+A force majeure clause releases both parties from their obligations when some powerful, unforeseen occurrence prevents the terms of the contract from being fulfilled.

 Needless to say, 2020 has had no shortage of events that would qualify under most force majeure clauses, and 2021 may contain its share as well.
 But nothing has had as direct, far-reaching, and widespread impacts on merchants as the COVID-19 pandemic, and that’s what has so many consumers and payment industry professionals talking about force majeure.